Best CBD for MCAS based on Research

 Essentially, it's a simple mix of medium-chained fats.

 Fats are essential as a building block of your cells and even steroidal hormones!
+Remember the progesterone connection.

 They also help more of the CBD get past the liver since they use the same p450 pathways to metabolize.